LsrIF: Enhancing Logic-Structured Instruction Following of Large Language Models: Abstract

 \section{Abstract}

-Instruction-following is critical for large language models, but real-world instructions often contain logical structures such as sequential dependencies and conditional branching.
-Existing methods typically construct datasets with parallel constraints and optimize average rewards, ignoring logical dependencies and yielding noisy signals.
-We propose a logic-structured training framework \ourmethod that explicitly models instruction logic.
-We first construct a dataset \ourdata with constraint structures such as parallel, sequential, and conditional types, and then design structure-aware rewarding method \ourrm including average aggregation for parallel structures, failure-penalty propagation for sequential structures, and selective rewards for conditional branches.
-Experiments show \ourmethod brings significant improvements in instruction-following (in-domain and out-of-domain) and general reasoning.
-Analysis reveals that learning with explicit logic structures brings parameter updates in attention layers and sharpens token-level attention to constraints and logical operators.
+Instruction following is critical for large language models, yet real-world instructions often involve multiple constraints with logical structures, such as parallel composition, sequential dependencies, and conditional branching.
+Existing methods typically construct data by simply combining constraints and aggregate rewards by averaging individual constraint scores during training, overlooking logical dependencies and introducing noisy signals.
+We propose \ourmethod, a training framework for logic-structured instruction following. \ourmethod constructs data by organizing atomic constraints into parallel, sequential, conditional, and nested structures, and applies structure-aware reward aggregation aligned with their execution semantics: averaging rewards for parallel constraints, decaying later rewards after early failures in sequential structures, and rewarding only active branches in conditional structures.
+Experiments show that \ourmethod improves instruction following in both in-domain and out-of-domain settings while also benefiting logic reasoning.
+Further analysis indicates that logic-structured training increases attention to constraint-related tokens and logical connectors, suggesting improved modeling of instruction logic.
+We will release our data and code for future research.